mrgarvitoffice/LearnMint-Ai/README.md

     *   Search Google Books (redirects to Google Books search results for full reading).
     *   Search YouTube (redirects to YouTube search results page).
     *   View a "Math Fact of the Day" (from a static list after attempting live fetch).
 *   **Educational Game**: Play "Word Game" (a definition/term guessing game with hints and streak scoring).
-Placeholders for "Dino Runner"
+Placeholders for "Dino Runner" and "Tetris" exist in the game hub.
 *   **Theme Toggle**: Switch between light and dark modes.
 *   **Responsive UI**: Designed to adapt to various screen sizes, including mobile (with drawer navigation).
 *   **Auditory Feedback**: Click sounds and vocal announcements for a more engaging experience.